 Check this box if you want KMail to add a so-called X-Face header to messages written with this identity.
 An X-Face is a small (48x48 pixels) black and white image that some mail clients are able to display.

-Use this to select an image file to create the picture from.
-The image should be of high contrast and nearly quadratic shape.
+Use this button to select an image file from which to create the picture.
+Use a high-contrast image that is square, or nearly square.
 A light background helps improve the result.

-You can use a scaled-down version of the picture you have set in your address book entry.
+You may use this button to create a scaled-down version of the picture you have set in your own address book entry.

 - Input Field Below

-Use this field to enter an arbitrary X-Face string.
+Use this option to enter an arbitrary X-Face string.
 Examples are available at https://ace.home.xs4all.nl/X-Faces/